-Notes: The table shows estimates of equations (13).
-Column (1) only contain information for treatments 2, 4 and 5.
-Column (2) includes the placebo and control group.
-Column (3) is (1) plus control (3) and column (4) contains all treated and control groups.
+Notes: The table shows estimates of equation (13).
+Column (1) only contains information for treatments 2, 4 and 5.
+Column (2) includes the placebo and control groups.
+Column (3) is (1) plus treatment 3 and column (4) contains all treated and control groups.
 We use robust standard errors.